As an Amazon Associate we earn from qualifying purchases.

 What is a Ham and Cheese Slider?

 Sliders today are sold as small sandwiches and hamburgers.
 To me, a real slider may be small in size but it must be steamed with onion to be a slider.
 It doesn’t matter the protein, what matters to me is the preparation.

 So, a ham and cheese slider will include ham, cheese, and grilled onions on top of a delicious bread roll.

-Our Approach to Ham and Cheese Sliders
+My Approach to Ham and Cheese Sliders

 If you’re skeptical about the onion on the slider, stick with me here!
 The onion adds so much additional flavor and depth to the slider, and it’s worth trying at least once.

 What Makes a Good Ham and Cheese Slider?

 There are 2 main things that make good cheese and ham sliders:

 - Cooking it on the steamed onions: You have to have the steamed onions to be a slider

 - Loads of flavor: Small size portions should always be balanced with big time flavor